srondot/portfolio1/_posts/2018-05-13-trophies-and-medals.markdown

 We established some strong relationships with our customer Neoma and our school.
 This project is covered by a written report and a speech.

 * [Download the Full Report][Trophies and Medals Report]
-* [Download the Support of the Presentation][Trophies and Medals Presentation]
+* [Download the Support of the Presentation][Trophies and Medals Presentation Support]

-[Trophies and Medals Report]:{{site.baseurl}}/assets/download/Bourgeois%20Gaspard%20-%Trophies%20and%20Medals%20-%20Report.pdf
+[Trophies and Medals Report]:{{site.baseurl}}/assets/download/Bourgeois%20Gaspard%20-%20Trophies%20and%20Medals%20-%20Report.pdf

-[Trophies and Medals Presentation]:{{site.baseurl}}/assets/download/Bourgeois%20Gaspard%20-%Trophies%20and%20Medals%20-%20Presentation.pdf
+[Trophies and Medals Presentation Support]:{{site.baseurl}}/assets/download/Bourgeois%20Gaspard%20-%20Trophies%20and%20Medals%20-%20Presentation%20Support.pdf

 Our partnership with Neoma was supported by our school.
 This project was celebrated by publishing an article into the school news.

 * [Download the Article][Trophies and Medals Article]

-[Trophies and Medals Article]:{{site.baseurl}}/assets/download/Bourgeois%20Gaspard%20-%20Reduction%20gear%20box%20-%20Article.pdf
+[Trophies and Medals Article]:{{site.baseurl}}/assets/download/Bourgeois%20Gaspard%20-%20Trophies%20and%20Medals%20-%20Article.pdf

 # Make trophies